jgmalcolm/jgmalcolm.github.io/_posts/2014-04-20-hide-side-panel.md

 If you refresh the page, the panel will reappear.
 This bookmarklet doesn't do anything permanent to Google Slides.

-I've also found the text format reset keyboard shortcut useful: "Cmd + \\".
+I've also found the text format reset keyboard shortcut useful: "Ctrl + \\".
 Since a lot of my presentations are imported Microsoft PowerPoint, the notes text is often all wonky.
-"Cmd + A" followed by "Cmd + \\" selects all the text and resets it to baseline.
+"Ctrl + A" followed by "Ctrl + \\" selects all the text and resets it to baseline.
+Note: Ctrl &rarr; Cmd for Mac OSX

 When you're writing notes you can hit Esc a couple of times to back out from edit mode to navigation mode where you can use the arrow keys to move between